 You need to know how to chain, slip stitch and how to make a half double crochet.
 The rest is just stitch placement and simple seaming.
 PRESTO!
 Your next favorite free crochet pattern.
-I’m not even kidding.
-If only you could see the Christmas crochet hats here ready to be wrapped!
+It is the perfect first project for a crochet beginner!

 But first.. step into my crochet confessional.
 Because I have things to tell you.

 First up, let’s talk about the whole concept of a hat made out of a crochet rib stitch pattern.
 There is basically two methods for crocheting ribbing: using post stitches or working in the back loop to create a knit-look ribbing.
 You’ll find other crochet rib hats out there but I’m hoping this might be your new favorite!